Breeds

 What is the lifespan of a black and white guinea pig?

-A black and white guinea pig has an average lifespan of 4-5 years, although some have been known to live up to 8 years.
+A black and white guinea pig has an average lifespan of 5 to 7 years, although some have been known to live up to 8 years.

 Do black and white guinea pigs require any special care?